-STEAMonEdu community members join an online platform where good practices have been collected.
+STE(A)MonEdu community members join to an online platform in which good practices have been and are still being collected.
 Any person interested in joining the community can visit the website https://steamonedu.eu/platform/practices and register.
-The online community will be open during and after the project, and it is a very useful tool to share and learn about other educational experiences.
+The online community will be open during and after the project and it is a very useful tool to share and learn about other's educational experiences.

-Only for platform members, it is also possible to vote for the favourite practice among all the uploaded ones through some simple steps.
+Only for platform members is also possible to vote the favourite among all the uploaded practices through some simple steps.